vmstio/vmstio/docus/content/rules/defederation.md

 We believe community maintained blocklists serve an important purpose to help jump start instances in providing protection to users form abusive or disruptive individuals.

 We choose use extremely high-consensus threshold lists for our suspension (blocked) list to prevent breaking connections from users unnecessarily.
-We have a lower threshold for importing limitation (muted) list as these changes can be undone without breaking user connections.
+We have a lower threshold for importing limitation (muted) lists as these changes can be undone without breaking user connections.

 Suspension Sources: